 - (footnotes)Note: All estimates are in-situ.
 Resources are exclusive of reserves.
 Totals may not represent the sum of parts due to rounding.

-(1) Measured, indicated and inferred resources are based on $1,300 gold and a US$/CAN$ exchange rate of 1:1.
+(1) Measured, indicated and inferred resources were estimated by Goldminds Geoservices Inc. with effective date 12 July, 2013, and are based on $1,300 gold and a US$/CAN$ exchange rate of 1:1.
 The resources are in-situ without dilution and material loss.
-Resource model completed in 2011.

 Reporting requirements in the United States for disclosure of mineral properties are governed by the SEC and included in the SEC’s Securities Act Industry Guide 7, entitled “Description of Property by Issuers Engaged or to be Engaged in Significant Mining Operations” (Guide 7).
 However, the Company is also a “reporting issuer” under Canadian securities laws, which require estimates of mineral resources and reserves to be prepared in accordance with Canadian National Instrument 43-101 (NI 43-101).
 NI 43-101 requires all disclosure of estimates of potential mineral resources and reserves to be disclosed in accordance with its requirements.
 Such Canadian information is being included here to satisfy the Company’s “public disclosure” obligations under Regulation FD of the SEC and to provide U.S. holders with ready access to information publicly available in Canada.